BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/prepare-data/index.md

 1. Download the latest version of the [converter tool from here](https://github.com/BuildingVolumes/Unity_Geometry_Sequence_Player/releases).
 (File named "Geometry_Sequence_Converter_Win64.zip") Currently only windows is supported.
 2. Unpack the file
+3. Windows might show you a warning screen.
+You can click on ***More info*** and then ***Run anyways***
-3. Open the converter.
+4. Open the converter.
 Go into the unpacked folder and open "GeometrySequenceConverter.exe".
 Windows might throw a warning that it prevented the app from running, in this case click on "Run anyway" or "More info" and then "Run anyway".

 ### Using the converter